EstherMoagi/Temperature-Converter/README.md

 ## Temperature-Converter
-Temperature-Converter
-## What does it do
+## Overview
-It converts Celsius, Fahrenheit,  and Kelvin
+A simple temperature web application that  converts Celsius, Fahrenheit,  and Kelvin

-## How does it work
+##  Features
+- convertion of temperature
+- Simple and interactive UI

+## Technologies Used
+- HTML
+- CSS

+##  Installation & Setup

 Double click on the new 1.html to open  the Temperature_Converter Than Input any number of Celsius, Fahrenheit,  or Kelvin.
 After getting the results you can press the clear button.